scikit-hep/vector/README.md

 All of the keyword arguments and rules that apply to `vector.obj` construction apply to `vector.awk` field names.

+Finally, the `VectorAwkward` mixins can be subclassed to create custom vector classes.
+The awkward behavior classes and projections must be named as `*Array`.
+For example, `coffea` uses the following names - `TwoVectorArray`, `ThreeVectorArray`, `PolarTwoVectorArray`, `SphericalThreeVectorArray`, ...

 ## Vector properties

 Any geometrical coordinate can be computed from vectors in any coordinate system; they'll be provided or computed as needed.